 How does Avinor's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2023, Avinor reported total carbon emissions of approximately 2,460,784,000 kg CO2e, comprising 5,686,000 kg CO2e from Scope 1, 6,887,000 kg CO2e from Scope 2, and about 2,460,078,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to reducing greenhouse gas emissions across its operations and value chain.
-Avinor has set ambitious climate targets, aiming for net-zero greenhouse gas emissions by 2050.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the baseline year.
-Additionally, Avinor aims for 71% of its customers, based on emissions from the use of sold products, to have science-based targets by 2028.
-Long-term, the goal is to achieve a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from the 2022 baseline.
-These commitments align with industry standards for climate action, demonstrating Avinor's proactive approach to addressing climate change within the air transportation sector.
+In 2022, Avinor reported total carbon emissions of approximately 2,012,000 kg CO2e.
+This marked a significant reduction from previous years, with emissions of about 1,411,000 kg CO2e in 2021 and approximately 1,687,000 kg CO2e in 2020.
+Over the years, Avinor has demonstrated a commitment to reducing its carbon footprint, with a long-term target to achieve net-zero greenhouse gas emissions across its value chain by 2050.
+Avinor has set ambitious near-term targets, aiming to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the baseline year.
+Additionally, the company plans to ensure that 71% of its customers, based on emissions from the use of sold products, will have science-based targets by 2028.
+For the long term, Avinor is committed to reducing absolute emissions across all scopes (1, 2, and 3) by 90% by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Avinor's proactive approach to addressing climate change within the air transportation sector.
+The company is on track to meet its near-term goals, reinforcing its dedication to sustainability and environmental responsibility.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Avinor is committed to some reduction initiatives we track.
+Avinor is participating in some of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.